raymondworkshop/dev.code/c/README.md

-The code exercise based on <The C Proramming Language> by Brian Kernighan and Dennis Ritchie
+The code exercise based on the book "The C Proramming Language" by Brian Kernighan and Dennis Ritchie